MLIS Advisory Board

 - Strengthen relationships with libraries, archives, industry, and other key information community partners;

 - Provide input for assessing the progress of the MLIS program;

 - Provide a vital link to the community of practice for faculty and students to facilitate research, inform teaching, and further develop public service skills;

 - Support the fundraising efforts to support the MLIS program; and

 - Identify the necessary entry-level skills, attitudes and knowledge competencies as well as performance levels for target occupations.

-"This new Advisory Board is an exciting milestone in MLS education at the iSchool," says Dean Jennifer Preece.
+"This new Advisory Board is an exciting milestone in MLIS education at the iSchool," says Dean Jennifer Preece.
 "We are honored to be partnering with such a distinguished group of individuals within the information professions."

 2014-2017 Advisory Board Members